Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Shadow Oaks Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 2: STUDENT GROWTH: By June 2025, Shadow Oaks Elementary School will increase the percentage of students demonstrating STAAR Redesign academic growth in reading and math by 5 percentage points or ≥ to 85%.
+Performance Objective 2: STUDENT GROWTH: By June 2026, Shadow Oaks Elementary School will increase the percentage of annual growth points earned by students demonstrating STAAR academic growth in reading language arts and math by 3 percentage points or ≥ to 85%.

 Strategy 1: Shadow Oaks will be administering weekly checkpoints, PSAs, and Practice STAAR to monitor student growth and trends.
 The instructional leadership team will be monitoring the depth and complexity of campus made checkpoints and assessments.
 Scholars will be utilizing a data binder to track where they are and what they need to improve by monitoring their own growth.
 Instructional leaders and teachers will meet weekly to ensure that our classrooms have the high-quality materials, assessments, and resources needed to differentiate lessons and ensure scholar growth.